Chicago police questioning two people in Jussie Smollett case

 Breaking News Emails

-Chicago police on Thursday announced that detectives have identified and are speaking with two persons of interest in connection to the alleged attack on "Empire" star Jussie Smollett.
+Chicago police on Thursday announced that detectives have identified and are speaking with two persons of interest in connection with the alleged attack on "Empire" star Jussie Smollett.

 Smollett filed a report with the Chicago Police Department on Jan.
 29 stating that two men hurled racist and homophobic slurs before beating him.
 He also told police his attackers poured a chemical, possibly bleach, over him and put a noose around his neck.